SamiPerttu/fundsp/README.md

 }
 ```

-For realtime situations, a `Net32` or `Net64` can be divided into a frontend
+For real-time situations, a `Net32` or `Net64` can be divided into a frontend
 and a backend.
 The frontend handles changes to the network,
-while the realtime safe backend renders audio.
+while the real-time safe backend renders audio.

 ```rust
 use fundsp::hacker::*;